 There are a few different versions of hive tools but they’re all basically the same.
 Choose the one that you prefer, get an extra as well, and always make sure it’s in your hive inspection tool kit!

 They’re also handy for brushing bees off of your bee suit when you’re done checking on them.
-A few will hang onto you after you walk away from the hive and it’s nice to gently shoo them away so you can safely remove your suit.
+A few live bees will hang onto you after you walk away from the hive and it’s nice to gently shoo them away so you can safely remove your suit.

-We skip the smoker for regular hive checks and save it for honey harvesting in the late summer, early fall.
+We skip the smoker for regular hive checks and save it for honey harvesting in the late summer, or early fall.
 But we keep ours handy just in case we change our minds and decide to use it.

-Be sure to have a lighter available and fuel for the smoker, which can be anything from pine needles, dry leaves, brown paper, burlap, or wood pellets.
+Be sure to have a lighter available and fuel for the smoker, which can be anything from pine needles, dry leaves, wood chips, brown paper, burlap, or wood pellets.
 Use extreme caution and be sure the smoker is completely cooled before you place it back into your toolkit.

 Sugar water is a simpler way to calm the bees instead of using a smoker.
 Gently spray the bees and they will keep busy licking up the sugar water while you do your inspection.